 - Moving slower than normal.

 During brumation, your Bearded Dragon will be sleeping much more than normal.
 This helps them to reduce the amount of energy they spend.
 Instead of being awake during daylight hours, they will spend most of their time asleep in a hide.

-The increased time spent sleeping it also accompanied by a decrease in activity.
-Even if your dragon is awake, they will be less active during brumation.
+The increased time spent sleeping is also accompanied by a decrease in activity.
+Even if your dragon is awake, it will be less active during brumation.

 Another common sign is a decreased appetite.

 Bearded Dragons use their fat reserves to survive brumation.
 Because of this, they do not need to eat as much as usual.
 This lack of eating will subsequently be followed by a lack of poop.